mossbanay/Psychology-3-4/Glossary.md

 Examples include:
 - Particular facial expressions made towards one group but not another
 - Giggling or particular interest for one group
-- Any difference in behaviour made by the experimenter between the two groups
+- Any difference in behaviour made by the experimenter between a control and experimental group

 ### Extraneous variables
 ##### See also confounding variables

+A variable that relates to the IV or the DV and may have an effect on them.

+Examples include:
+- Individual participant differences

 ### Individual participant differences
 ##### See also confounding variables, extraneous variables